barathevergreen/ML_experiments/heart-disease-prediction-UCI-dataset/README.md

 - __Decision Tree Classifier:__ Decision tree maximum performance based on number of features
 - __Random forest classifier:__ Classification behavior based on different number of estimators

-Concluded KNN model with certain parameters well suited for use case and pickle dum :)
+Concluded KNN model with certain parameters well suited for use case and pickle dump :)